eltrompetero/armed_conflict_avalanche/README.md

 # ARmed COnflict avaLANCHEs (arcolanche)

-Code for construction conflict avalanches and their analysis including simulation of model and incorporation of social data.
+Code for construction and analysis of conflict avalanches including simulation of model and incorporation of social data.

-Cluster module contains routines for generating Voronoi cells and clustering conflict events with them.
-Avalanches module is for simulation of theoretical model.
+- Cluster module contains routines for generating Voronoi cells and clustering conflict events with them.
+- Avalanches module is for simulation of fractal conflict model.
+- pipeline.py contains routines for final analysis.

 # Installation
 In order to run the notebook, you will need to install custom repositories into path.